New Patients

 When considering these surgeries, the doctor will engage you in a detailed discussion about all of these issues, along with your lifestyle, activity goals (including sexual function) and any risks.

-In addition to the surgery, your doctor may recommend pelvic floor muscle rehabilitation (Incon Therapy) as a complement to surgery.
+In addition to the surgery, your doctor may recommend pelvic floor muscle rehabilitation as a complement to surgery.
 This relationship is similar to the role of physical therapy in orthopedics.
-You should discuss this option with your healthcare provider to determine if Incon Therapy would assist in your treatment and recovery.

 Surgical Procedures to Correct Pelvic Prolapse